dkhenry/rethinkjava/README.md

 There _is_ support for inserting right now, but Its not well tested.

 ##Whats not working
-Any for of reads or updates
+Any form of reads or updates

 Actualy testing of everything